oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 :::

-The [`$count`](#sec_SystemQueryOptioncount) segment may be used within a [\$filter ]{.Datatype}expression to limit the items returned based on the exact count of related entities or items within a collection-valued property.
+The [`$count`](#sec_SystemQueryOptioncount) segment may be used within a `$filter `expression to limit the items returned based on the exact count of related entities or items within a collection-valued property.

 Example 47: return all Categories with less than 10 products